-The Bachelor’s thesis is a “proof of competence.”
+Your Bachelor’s thesis is a “proof of competence.”
 It is where you showcase your skills in your chosen area of Celtic Languages and Culture.
-The Bachelor’s thesis allows you to share the competences and knowledge that you have acquired over the three years of the degree programme.
-The thesis is linked to a Level 3 course and the content of the paper is relevant to one of the Celtic Languages and Culture specialisation clusters.
+Your thesis allows you to share the competences and knowledge that you have acquired over the three years of your degree programme.

 - a detailed literature review

 - research in which different points of view are juxtaposed in a reasoned manner

 - a short scientific treatise (whether experimentally supported or not)